cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-22-my-ultimate-terminal-customizations-for-macos.md

 source $ZSH/oh-my-zsh.sh
 {% endhighlight %}

-The `gnzh` theme is located in `~/.oh-my-zsh/themes/gnzh.zsh-theme`.
+The `gnzh` theme is located by default in `~/.oh-my-zsh/themes/gnzh.zsh-theme`.
-Here's the full file:
+Here's the full file that I use:

 {% highlight bash linenos %}
 setopt prompt_subst